Poisoning of Sergei and Yulia Skripal: Investigation

 The first public response to the poisoning came on 6 March.
 It was agreed under the Counter Terrorism Policing network that the Counter Terrorism Command based within the Metropolitan Police would take over the investigation from Wiltshire Police.
 Assistant Commissioner Mark Rowley, head of Counter Terrorism Policing, appealed for witnesses to the incident following a COBR meeting chaired by Home Secretary Amber Rudd.

 Samples of the nerve agent used in the attack tested positive at the Defence Science and Technology Laboratory at Porton Down for a "very rare" nerve agent, according to the UK Home Secretary.

 180 military experts in chemical warfare defence and decontamination, as well as 18 vehicles, were deployed on 9 March to assist the Metropolitan Police to remove vehicles and objects from the scene and look for any further traces of the nerve agent.
 The personnel were drawn mostly from the Army, including instructors from the Defence CBRN Centre and the 29 Explosive Ordnance Disposal and Search Group, as well as from the Royal Marines and Royal Air Force.
 The vehicles included TPz Fuchs operated by Falcon Squadron from the Royal Tank Regiment.
-On 11 March, the UK government advised those present at either The Mill pub or the Zizzi restaurant in Salisbury on 4 and 5 March to wash or wipe their possessions, emphasising that the risk to the general public was low.
+On 11 March, the UK government advised those present at either The Mill pub (now, The Bishops Mill, 7, The Maltings) or the Zizzi restaurant in Salisbury on 4 and 5 March to wash or wipe their possessions, emphasising that the risk to the general public was low.

 Several days later, on 12 March, Prime Minister Theresa May said the agent had been identified as one of the Novichok family of agents, believed to have been developed in the 1980s by the Soviet Union.
 According to the Russian ambassador to the UK, Alexander Yakovenko, the British authorities identified the agent as A-234, which is derived from an earlier version known as A-232.

-By 14 March, the investigation was focused on Skripal's home and car, a bench where the two fell unconscious, a restaurant in which they dined and a pub where they had drinks.
+By 14 March, the investigation was focused on Skripal's home and car, a restaurant in which they dined, a pub where they had drinks, and a bench, outside The Maltings shopping centre in Salisbury, where the two fell unconscious.
 A recovery vehicle was removed by the military from Gillingham in Dorset on 14 March, in connection with the poisoning.

 Subsequently, there was speculation within the British media that the nerve agent had been planted in one of the personal items in Yulia Skripal's suitcase before she left Moscow for London, and in US media that it had been planted in their car.